sarangKP/Enhancing-Child-Safety-and-Security-through-Integrated-Technology-for-Urban-Areas/README.md

 4. Embedded Systems: Integrated into CCTV setups with microcontrollers like Arduino UNO for real-time response.
 6. Alert Management: Automated alerts through integrated channels for caregivers and authorities.

+## 🛠 Embedded System Integration

+The project incorporates an Arduino Uno connected to an LED display to mimic an alert system.
+When a child is detected, the message "Child Detected" is displayed on the LED, providing a visual alert.
+The integration between the Arduino and the Python code running on the laptop is facilitated by the Firmata library, allowing for seamless communication and control of the Arduino's GPIO pins.

+### Setup Instructions for Arduino
+1. Connect the LED Display: Wire the LED display to the Arduino Uno according to the provided schematic.
+2. Upload Firmata Firmware:
+- Open the Arduino IDE.
+- Navigate to File > Examples > Firmata > StandardFirmata.
+- Upload the StandardFirmata sketch to the Arduino Uno.
+3. Run the Python Code: Ensure the Firmata library is installed in your Python environment, and execute the main script to start monitoring for child detection.

 ## 📚 References